Join Us

 Additional Information

-It is important to note that fertigation applications are only as uniform as the irrigation applications.
-Windy conditions can significantly decrease the uniformity of fertigation applications from overhead sprinklers.
-Thus, it is not recommended to use pivots for fertigation in windy conditions if it can be avoided.
+Note that fertigation applications are only as uniform as the irrigation applications.
+Windy conditions can significantly decrease the uniformity of fertigation applications from overhead sprinklers, so it is not recommended to use pivots for fertigation during windy conditions.

-Fertigation in furrow/flood irrigation systems is generally riskier and not as efficient as in pressurized systems.
-This is due to the risk of fertilizer loss in run-off water and because application uniformity can be low.
-Loss of fertilizer in runoff water not only represents a direct economic loss to the farmer, but also poses the risk of environmental pollution.
+Fertigation in furrow/flood irrigation systems is generally riskier and less efficient than in pressurized systems due to the risk of fertilizer loss in runoff water and low application uniformity.
+Fertilizer loss in runoff water also poses an environmental pollution risk.

-Effective fertigation requires careful monitoring of fertigation timing, crop growth stages, irrigation system operation, rates, and additional equipment maintenance.
-Keep in mind that using fertigation to apply fertilizers will require more setup procedures than simply hooking up the fertilizer cart and broadcasting across the field, and potentially more monitoring and maintenance of equipment.
+Effective fertigation requires careful monitoring of timing, crop growth stages, irrigation system operation, rates, and equipment maintenance.
+Keep in mind that fertigation setup procedures are more involved than traditional broadcasting, potentially requiring more monitoring and maintenance.

-However, once a fertigation system is setup, subsequent fertigations throughout the growing season should require much less effort.
+However, once fertigation systems are set up, subsequent applications should require much less effort.

 Summary